sourcenetwork/docs.source.network/docs/query-specification/query-language-overview.md

 sidebar_label: Query Language Overview
 sidebar_position: 10
 ---

-# Query Language Overview
+# DefraDB Query Language Overview

-The DefraDB query language (DQL) is a GraphQL defined API which is used to access and query data residing inside a DefraDB node.
+The DefraDB query language (DQL) is a GraphQL-based API designed for accessing and querying data stored within a DefraDB node.

-[GraphQL](https://graphql.org) is an open-source query language for APIs, built for making APIs fast, flexible, and developer friendly.
-Databases such as [DGraph](https://dgraph.io/) and [Fauna](https://fauna.com) use GraphQL API as a query language to read and write data to/from the database.
+[GraphQL](https://graphql.org) is an open-source query language for APIs, developed to make APIs fast, flexible, and developer-friendly.
+Databases such as [DGraph](https://dgraph.io/) and [Fauna](https://fauna.com) use GraphQL API as a query language for reading and writing data to and from the database.
-- DGraph is a distributed, high throughput graph database.
+- DGraph is a distributed, high-throughput graph database.
-- Fauna is a transactional database delivered as a secure, web-native API GraphQL.
+- Fauna is a transactional database delivered as a secure, web-native API with GraphQL support.

-DefraDB (while using GraphQL) is designed as a document storage database, unlike DGraph and Fauna.
-DQL exposes every functionality of the database directly, without the need for any additional APIs.
-The functionalities include:
+DefraDB is designed as a document storage database, unlike DGraph and Fauna.
+DQL exposes all database functionalities directly, eliminating the need for additional APIs.
+These functionalities include:
 - Reading, writing, and modifying data.
-- Describing data structures, schemas, and architecting data models (via index's and other schema independent, application-specific requirements).
+- Defining data structures, schemas, and designing data models (through indexes and other schema-independent, application-specific requirements).

-**Exception**: DefraDBs PeerAPI is used to interact with other databases and with the underlying CRDTs (for collaborative text editing).
+**Exception**: DefraDB's peer-to-peer API is used for interacting with other databases and the underlying CRDTs (for collaborative text editing).

-Our initial design relies only on the currently available GraphQL specification (version tagged June 2018 edition).
-Initially, the GraphQL Query Language will utilize standard GraphQL Schemas, with any additional directives exposed by DefraDB.
-DefraDBs CRDT types will initially be automatically mapped to GraphQL types.
+The design of DefraDB is built upon the currently available GraphQL specification.
+The query Language uses standard GraphQL Schemas with additional directives exposed by DefraDB.